Skip to content

-Scope 3 emissions are a significant contributor to the total carbon footprint of an enterprise, accounting for over 85% of an organisation’s greenhouse gas (GHG) emissions.
-To reduce their carbon footprint significantly, enterprises in the UK must understand the role of Scope 3 emissions.
-The UK is a front runner when it comes to fighting against climate change.
-In 2019, the country became the first major economy to pass laws to end its contribution to global warming by 2050.
+Scope 3 emissions are a significant contributor to the total carbon footprint of an enterprise, accounting for over 85% of an organization’s greenhouse gas (GHG) emissions.
+To reduce their carbon footprint significantly, enterprises must understand the role of Scope 3 emissions.

-The GHG Protocol has categorised carbon emissions into three main types - Scope 1, 2, and 3 emissions.
+The GHG Protocol categorizes carbon emissions into three main types: Scope 1, Scope 2, and Scope 3 emissions.
 This carbon accounting system, first introduced in 2001, is now the basis for mandatory GHG reporting.

 Scope 3, the largest and most complex category, includes emissions caused by a company’s suppliers and customers.